jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 **Tool**: Canvas *(it's what the system is called)*

-* Access courses
+* Access courses.
-* Tweak your notification settings ()
-* Check upcoming events, due dates, etc.
+* Check upcoming events, due dates, etc..
-* Check notifications and messages
+* Check notifications and messages.
-* Access course materials and activities
+* Access course materials and activities.

+---

+## Keep yourself up-to-date with your courses

+**Tool**: Canvas *(it's what the system is called)*

+* Tweak your notification settings.
+  * By default, emails are sent to your @osu, which then may be forwarded on to BuckeyeMail or other email service that you have chosen).
+  * At the very least, I would turn on Announcement and Conversation Message.
+  * Use web version for finer control.

 ---